Who can apply?

-In the 2018 round, Europlanet awarded grants to:
+In the 2018 round, Europlanet awarded a grant of:

 - 7 500 Euros to the Connacht Schools Radio Telescope Network, to install eight radio telescopes in schools across the west of Ireland.

-In the 2017 round, Europlanet awarded grants to:
+In the 2017 round, Europlanet awarded grants to two projects:

 - 10 000 Euros to ‘OpenPlanetaryMap – Places on Mars’, a mapping and social platform for space enthusiasts and students, planetary researchers and mappers, educators and story tellers.
 This collaborative project will create and share location-based knowledge and maps of others planets in our Solar System.